 The job of a textile designer is so fascinating – ideating and creating beautiful prints and patterns on fabrics all day long.
 After all Textile design is the art of designing those prints and patterns on fabrics.
 A textile designer creates patterns keeping in mind current trends, style specifications, motifs, their own drawings, colors as well as the technical and ethical and cultural considerations and then communicate it via the medium of textiles.

 But how do they arrange these patterns?.
-It is the Innovative and creative way of arranging the prints and patterns that form the crux of textile design.
-How do they get it right everytime?
+It is an innovative and creative way of arranging the prints and patterns that form the crux of textile design.
+How do they get it right every time?
 Are they randomly placed or are they the result of deliberate planning?
 As a layman How can I decipher these prints and patterns in a language I can understand.
 These are all questions that came to me when I was writing about the different kinds of ( about 80+) fabric patterns.

 25 classifications of patterns in textile designs according to the arrangement of motifs in the pattern

 (other names are Basic repeat, Full drop repeat, Square Repeat, Straight-across repeat, straight repeat)

 In this type of repeat, the motifs are placed directly on a horizontal line to the left or right of the original motif. ie they are laid up and down and/or side to side.
 It is the most simple layout; when complete it looks as if the motifs are stacked in an imaginary grid

 (Other names random layout or irregular pattern layout)

 This pattern has motifs/elements/threads which overlap – this results in a different colour than the original where they intersect.
 You can find this on tartan patterns

 This is a layout in which the motifs are placed close together